dotnet/machinelearning-samples/samples/csharp/getting-started/BinaryClassification_SentimentAnalysis/CLI/README.md

-# Automate model training/creation and C# code generation
+## Automate model training/creation and C# code generation for 'Sentiment Analysis' dataset

 In this example you are going to automatically train/create a model and related C# code by simply providing a dataset (The WikiDetox dataset in this case) to the ML.NET CLI tool.